-Next, the Center and KDE will develop more specific school performance level descriptions (SPLDs) for each performance level rating for each school rating and for each Indicator rating.
-These will include descriptions of Status, Change, and Overall..
+Next, the Center and KDE will develop more specific school performance level descriptions (SPLDs) for each performance level elassification rating for each school rating and for each Indicator rating.
+These will include descriptions of Status, Change, and Overall.

-These SPLDs reflect the policy definitions and weights established by Kentucky law and the Kentucky Board of Education and are written at a level of detail that can be used to inform the decision of panelists in standard setting.
+These SPLDs are based on reflecetreflect the policy definitions and weights established by Kentucky law and the Kentucky Board of Education and Board approved weights, but are written at a level of detail that can be used to inform the decision of panelists in standard setting.
 The Center and KDE will draft proposed SPLDs reflecting the values and development decisions to date.
-These SPLDs will be reviewed and refined in PLD workshops with Kentucky education stakeholders.
-Panelists will work in small groups to operationalize the SPLDs by listing clarifications or elaborations necessary to help define the different performance levels for Status (i.e., Very Low to Very High) and Change (i.e., Substantially Declined to Substantially Improved) for each indicator, and for Overall (i.e., Blue, Green, Yellow, Orange and Red).
+These SPLDs will be reviewed and refined in a series of PLD workshops with Kentucky education stakeholders.
+Panelists will work in small groups to operationalize the SPLDs by listing clarifications or elaborations necessary to help define the five color-different performance levels for Status (i.e., Very Low to Very High) and Change (i.e., Substantially Declined to Substantially Improved) for each indicator, and for Overall (i.e., Blue, Green, Yellow, Orange and Red).

-The full group will discuss, revise as necessary, and ultimately document overall recommended guidance to operationalize the expectations for each performance level.
+The full group will discuss, revise as necessary, and ultimately document overall recommended guidance to operationalize the expectations for each indicator category performance level.